maxbennedich/omnibus/README.md

 line going between two stops at a specific time.
 Its edges are the set of earliest connections to other bus lines (nodes) from the arrival stop.
 A walking distance of 100 meters is allowed between stops when changing buses.
-The resulting graph has 86,874 nodes and 401,267 edges and looks like this (color coded by bus line):
+The resulting graph has 86,874 nodes and 401,267 edges and apparently looks like this according to [Gephi](https://gephi.org/) (color coded by bus line):

 <div align="middle">
 <img src="graph.jpg">